plasticmacaroni/bg3-missables/checklist.md

 # Dank Crypt
 - Gain access to a character that re-specs you
 # Emerald Grove
 - You meet Wyll here, so make sure to exhaust his dialogue
+- Talk to Auntie Ethel and buy any items you need
 - Kagha's plot with the shadow druids
 - Rescue the kid from harpies, you will hear singing voices one you go northeast of the grove's heart (credit: u/Saiaxs and many others for correcting me)
 - Speak to [Volo](https://bg3.wiki/wiki/Volo)